Menu

 Rebuilding Healthy Relationships and Intimacy

 One of the biggest challenges of sex addiction recovery is relearning how to form healthy, meaningful connections.
 Many individuals with sex addiction struggle with emotional intimacy, trust, or distorted views of relationships.
+Therapy helps individuals build emotional connection, communicate openly, develop a deeper understanding of healthy sexuality, and learn to respect boundaries.

 For those in relationships, partners may also need therapy or support groups to cope with the effects of sex addiction.
 Many recovery programs offer specialized counseling for spouses and loved ones.